whitebrandon/Algorithm-and-Data-Structure_notes/ALGORITHM-NOTES.md

     * In the same scenario, but with a range of 1 to 100, and the value falling at the end of that range (100), the first player needs one-hundred tries to get the correct answer, while the second player only needs seven (50, 75, 88, 94, 97, 99, 100).
   * If we pretend that the number of tries is the number of *seconds* it takes the first player and the second player to run through their attempts, this would be a good estimate of how *fast* their solutions are.

+## DEFINING AN ALGORITHM

+The approaches taken by the first player and second player in the number guessing game are examples of *searching* algorithms.

+### Test Case:
+  Facebook (as of December of 2019) had [2.45 billion active users](https://blog.hootsuite.com/facebook-demographics/).
+Let's say you're traveling in a different company and meet someone you want to add on Facebook.
+You go into the searchbar and type out that person's name.
+Facebook has to search across 2.45 billion records to find the person you're looking for.
+What if you searched for a friend and took a couple of hours for Facebook to comb through their records to show you your friend?

+### Linear Search
+The strategy the first player took is a type of search called [linear search](https://en.wikipedia.org/wiki/Linear_search) (or sequential search, or simple search).

+  1. Start at the beginning of a list or range of values
+  2. Compare the current value to the target value.
+  3. If the current value is the target value, we're done.
+  4. If not, we'll move sequentially to next value in range, and repeat step 2.
+  5. If the end of the list is reached, then the target value is not in the list.

+The specificity of how this is defined is what makes it an algorithm.
+An follows a certain set of guidelines and will use the same steps to solve the problem each time it's faced.

+1. Guideline 1: An algorithm must have a clear defined problem statement, input and output.
+  * For linear search: input = series of values
+  * For linear search: output = value matching the target value
+2. Guideline 2: The steps in the algorithm must be in a very specific/particular order.
+3. Guideline 3: Each step in the algorithm needs to be distinct.
+  * Each step should not be able to be broken down further into substeps.
+4. Guideline 4: The algorithm should produce a result.
+5. Guildine 5: The algorithm should complete in a finite amount of time.